Mercedes-Benz CLA: Marketing

 As part of the first generation CLA US product launch, a television commercial featuring Kate Upton was produced for, and premiered during the 4th quarter of Super Bowl XLVII.
 Additional commercials titled 'Dishes', 'Jukebox', 'Sundae' were premiered during Super Bowl XLVII.
 A TV commercial titled 'Soul', featuring a devil played by Willem Dafoe was also premiered during Super Bowl XLVII.

 In a promotional campaign under the slogan "Untamed.
 The new CLA", a TV commercial titled 'Wolf' asks how it is possible to stand out from the crowd, when so many others are also striving for individuality – the answer is provided by the new CLA.
 The commercial was premiered until mid-March 2013 on all major German TV channels.
 The print materials show the 'style rebel' from a range of perspectives, which had appeared until mid-April 2013 in high-circulation news and business magazines, specialist motoring publications and special interest media under headings such as "Form: non-conformist" or "Untamed".

 The #Untamed was launched in February 2013, a digital photo installation inspired by the new Mercedes-Benz CLA, for which Mercedes-Benz will be exploiting the power of the popular social media photo platform Instagram.
-Users could to go to www.untamed-installation.com and upload the most unusual images from their personal Instagram photo stream to the multivdevice-compatible CLA campaign website.
+Users could to go to www.untamed-installation.com and upload the most unusual images from their personal Instagram photo stream to the multi-device-compatible CLA campaign website.
 On the homepage, participants can see how individual their photos are, and the extent to which they stand out from the images captured by other participants.
 In accordance with the central theme of "The natural enemy of the ordinary", participants are encouraged to break free from the constraints of convention and demonstrate their creativity.
 A poster of the personal pictures can then be downloaded, sent by email or shared with friends via Facebook, Google+ and Twitter.
 Began in April 2013, these personal photos were digitally reworked and, together with the CLA, incorporated into an actual photo installation, to be presented to an international audience in Paris.

 The AMG CLA 45 first made its video game appearance in the 2014 PlayStation 4 video game Driveclub.